“Medea” by Evelyn De Morgan

 In this painting, De Morgan depicts Medea from Euripides’ story, pondering what she is about to do.
 A vial of poison is held in her right hand.
 She looks forlorn yet determined.
 An impressive painting, De Morgan painted this when she was 34 years old.

 De Morgan used Jane Hales as the model for Medea.
 Hales was De Morgan’s sister’s nursemaid and was her favorite model.
-She used Hale to depict most of the females in her paintings.
+She used Hale to depict most of the women in her paintings.
 In contrast to other Pre-Raphaelites paintings of women which were almost dream-like or ephemeral, De Morgan’s women were strong, beautiful, and athletic, as seen in this piece here.

 Medea” is currently on display at the Williamson Art Gallery & Museum in Birkenhead, England.